slightlytyler/sass-styleguide/readme.md

 ##Things to Avoid
   * Use of !important
   * Styling using IDs
-  * Styling html elements rather than using a class
+  * Styling html elements rather than using a class (sometimes this ok... use discression)
   * Undoing styles (if you have to do this a lot you probably need to rethink your cascade)